ilundberg/gapclosing/cran-comments.md

 * Added a reference describing the methods in the package in the description field of the DESCRIPTION file in the form authors (year) <doi:...>
 * Changed uses of T and F as logicals to TRUE and FALSE
+* Reset the user's options() after changing them.
+This occurs only once, in the vignette.

 ## Release summary